cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_inks.md

 ## Making Inks

-The Making and Knowing Project has reconstructed varnish recipes several times, both as products and as ingredients in more complex making processes described in Ms. Fr.
-640. The manuscript includes several recipes for spirit varnishes, which were a new category of varnish that emerged in the sixteenth century.
-It also includes several recipes for oil-based varnishes, which have a longer history and are quite dangerous to reconstruct and often result in fires.
-Accordingly, M&K is only sharing protocols for making spirit varnishes.
-Nevertheless, making spirit varnishes raises several safety concerns and may not be suitable for all pedagogical contexts.
+The Making and Knowing Project has reconstructed inks several times, both as products and as ingredients in more complex making processes described in Ms. Fr.
+640. While the manuscript is itself written in iron gall ink (the "common" black writing ink of the Renaissance), it does not include any writing ink recipes.
+Learning about and making writing inks can thus shed light on the history and materiality of texts.
+Because of their relatively simple ingredients and the speed and ease of their making, writing inks are an excellent hands-on activity for beginners and experts alike.

 ### Learning Objectives
 The activity of making inks has several potential learning outcomes, which can include:
+- examine historical inks, focusing on the two most important black writing inks: carbon inks and iron gall inks
-- learn what varnish is, what it is made of, and how it is made
+- learn what inks are made of and how to make them
-- exprience how various resins behave and appear in different alcohol and volatile oil solvents
-- understand how qualities such as viscosity were communicated through historical artisanal shorthands such as the "knife test"
-- explore the range of visual effects created by varnishes
-- understand material considerations that affect the appearance of artworks across history
+- explore the ways that carbon and iron gall inks flow, bleed, and bead on various supports
+- appreciate the material properties of historical writing materials affect their making and their afterlives

 ### What is an Ink?
-An ink is...
+Writing inks are a colored viscous fluid composed of a water-based liquid, a binding agent, and a colorant.
+Inks are often liquid, but can also come in the form of pastes, cakes, and sticks.

 ### Teaching Ink Making